bfut/unvivtool/python/README.md

 # unvivtool - Python extension module
-This file describes installation, and usage of unvivtool as Python extension module.
+This file describes installation and usage of unvivtool as Python extension module.

 ## Usage
 A ready to use decoder/encoder script can be found here: [/scripts/unvivtool_script.py](/scripts/unvivtool_script.py)